 COU RSE OBJECTIVES: The student able to 1 To make the student learn about the constructional features and operational details of various types of internal combustion engines.
-2 To make the student learn about the constructional features, operational details of various types of hydraulic turbines 3 To practice the student about the fundamental of fluid dynamic equations and its applica- tions fluid jets.
+2 To make the student learn about the constructional features, operational details of various types of hydraulic turbines 3 To practice the student about the fundamental of fluid dynamic equations and its applica To practice the student about the fundamental of fluid dynamic equations and its applications fluid jets.
 4 To train the student in the areas of types of hydro electric power plants, estimation and calculation of different loads by considering various factors.
 COU RSE OUTCOMES Upon successful completion of the course, the student will be able to: Cognitive Level CO1 Solve to arrive at finding constant speed and variable speed on IC engines and interpret their performance.
 Understanding CO 2 Estimate energy distribution by conducting heat balance test on IC engines Analysing CO3 Determine flow discharge measuring device used in pipes channels and tanks.
 Applying CO4 Test for the performance of pumps and turbines Applying

-Contribution of Course Outcomes towards achievement of Program Outcomes (1 Low, 2 - Medium, 3 High)
+Contr Contribution of Course Outcomes towards achievement of Program

+Outco Outcomes (1 - Low, 2 - Medium, 3 - High)

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

 CO1 3 2 1 - 3 3 - - - - 3 - 1 -

-CO2 3 2 - - 3 3 - - - - 3 - - -
+CO 2 3 2 - - 3 3 - - - - 3 - - -

 CO3 3 2 3 - 3 3 - - - - 3 - - -

 CO4 3 2 2 - 3 3 - - - - 3 - 3 -